-HOWARD W. BRAHAM, JOHN J. BURNS, GENNADII A. FEDOSEEV, and BRUCE D. KROGMAN
+HOWARD W. BRAHAM,1 JOHN J. BURNS,2 GENNADII A. FEDOSEEV,3 and BRUCE D. KROGMAN1

 Aerial surveys were conducted over the Bering Sea pack ice in April 1976 to assess the distribution and density of five ice-associated pinnipeds.
 Results from those surveys support the hypothesis that walruses, ringed, ribbon, spotted, and bearded seals partition the available ice habitat by distributing themselves differentially according to north-south and east-west gradients.
 Partitioning is believed to be the result of selection for specific ice types and, perhaps, availability of different prey.
 All species exhibited a clumped distribution.
 Walruses were most abundant near St. Lawrence Island and in outer Bristol Bay, as had been observed in previous surveys during April.
 Ringed seals were widely dispersed, and their presence in considerable numbers in the southeastern sector of the pack is reported for the first time.
 Ribbon seals were most abundant in the west-central ice front.
-Densities of spotted seals were highest in the ice front, east and west of the pack ice but with higher densities in the northern than in the southern sectors.
+Densities of spotted seals were highest in the ice front, east and west of the major concentration of ribbon seals as well as in outer Bristol Bay.
+Bearded seals were nearly ubiquitous on the pack ice but with higher densities in the northern than in the southern sectors.
 The pack ice in April 1976 extended nearly to its southern maximum, hence the data collected during this study allowed a comparison of the spatial relationship among the ice-associated pinnipeds in a year of maximal dispersal.